 Troubleshooting Honda Motorcycle No-Start

-Isn’t it such a joy when you’re ready for a ride, then you turn the key and hit the switch and your Honda motorcycle won’t start?
-Didn’t think so!
+Isn’t it great when you’re ready for a ride, then you turn the key and hit the switch and your Honda motorcycle won’t start?
+Didn’t think so.
+Sounds like it’s time for a little motorcycle “no-start” troubleshooting.

 - 5mm Allen wrench

-NOTE: We tested a Honda CBR, but you can apply these troubleshooting methods to similar motorcycles.
+NOTE: We tested the starting system on a Honda CBR 600, but you can apply these troubleshooting methods to similar motorcycles.
 The tools and meter readings may vary, but the process is the same.

 NOTE: After resting for a while with nothing pulling power from it, a fully charged 12-volt motorcycle battery should read approximately 12.6 volts.